andreasschrade/andreasschrade.github.com/_posts/2019-01-13-android-battery-optimisations.md

 - the screen is locked, and
 - no motion has been detected for some time

 When in Doze Mode the system defers battery intense actions like network calls, wake-locks, alarms (set via AlarmManager).
-The system periodically leaves the Doze Mode for a short time to execute all pending actions.
-This is called a maintenance window.
+The system periodically leaves the Doze Mode for a short time (called maintenance window) to execute all deferred actions.
 Over time, the systems schedules maintenance windows less and less frequently.

 The system leaves Doze Mode as soon as the user makes use of the smartphone by moving it, turning on the screen or connecting it to a power source.